kbunthuon/HouseBook-frontend-web/README.md

 # HouseBook-frontend-web
-COMP30022 IT Project Tuesday 12PM
+COMP30022 IT Project Tuesday 12PM - Group 15
 Provision IT
 ## Background:
 All tradespeople that attend a property for maintenance across a range of specialisations require